Frequently Asked Questions

 Consulting with your child’s doctor for recommendations might also prove to be helpful.
 Begin to build your team of professionals, family, friends or religious leaders to help guide you and support your family.

-Check out our Reading List to see recommended reading resources on a wide variety of autism-related topics.
-Many of the resources on our list are available to borrow from our lending library.
-Give us a call if you would like to stop by or if you would like our input on what books might be best for you.
+Contact our Helpdesk to get recommended reading resources on a wide variety of autism-related topics.
+We can give you input on what books might be best for you.

 The Ohio Center for Autism and Low Incidence has useful video modules online and a free lending library.